qwaneu/qwaneu.github.io/_drafts/under-pressure.md

 ## Background

 In our consulting practice this year we have run [Agile Fluency](https://www.agilefluency.org/) diagnostic workshops with several development teams.
-The aim is to let the team discover how they can sustainably deliver better software products faster.
-We do this by learning together with them about what is going on, using a set questionaire as a guide.
+Our aim is to let the team discover how they can sustainably deliver better software products faster.
+We do this by learning together with them about what is going on, using a set questionnaire as a guide.

 Occasionally we work with a team that feels they are doing quite ok.
 They do retrospectives, but not much is coming out of these.